WHU-WZP/wzpacademicpages.github.io/_pages/research_v1.md

  </center>

 ## Shanghai Industrial μTechnology Research Institute research experience:
-1.Designed and developed a miniaturized transit-time ultrasonic flowmeter based on ScAlN PMUTs for small-diameter applications.
+1.Designed and developed a miniaturized transit-time ultrasonic flowmeter based on ScAlN PMUTs for small-diameter applications.<br/>
 Abstract: Transit-time ultrasonic flowmeters (TTUFs) are among the most widely used devices for flow measurements.
 However, traditional TTUFs are usually based on a bulk piezoelectric transducer, which limits their application in small-diameter channels.
 In this paper, we developed a miniaturized TTUF based on scandium-doped aluminum nitride (ScAlN) piezoelectric micromachined ultrasonic transducers (PMUTs).
 The proposed TTUF contains two PMUT-based transceivers and a π-type channel.
 The PMUTs contain 13 × 13 square cells with dimensions of 2.8 × 2.8mm2.
 To compensate for the acoustic impedance mismatch with liquid, a layer of polyurethane is added to the surface of the PMUTs as a matching layer.
 The PMUT-based transceivers show good transmitting sensitivity (with 0.94 MPa/V surface pressure) and receiving sensitivity (1.79 mV/kPa) at a frequency of 1 MHz in water.
 Moreover, the dimensions of the π-type channel are optimized to achieve a measurement sensitivity of 82 ns/(m/s) and a signal-to-noise ratio (SNR) better than 15 dB.
 Finally, we integrate the fabricated PMUTs into the TDC-GP30 platform.
 The experimental results show that the developed TTUF provides a wide range of flow measurements from 2 to 300 L/h in a channel of 4 mm diameter, which is smaller than most reported channels.
 The accuracy and repeatability of the TTUF are within 0.2% and 1%, respectively.
 The proposed TTUF shows great application potential in industrial applications such as medical and chemical applications.<br/>
 The detail about this research can be found in [DIO:10.1038/s41378-023-00518-y](http://dx.doi.org/10.1038/s41378-023-00518-y){:target="_blank"} and [DIO:10.1109/MEMS49605.2023.10052185](http://dx.doi.org/10.1109/MEMS49605.2023.10052185){:target="_blank"}. <br/>
   <center>